Robinlovelace/Creating-maps-in-R/intro-spatial.md

-The above code loads the data correctly, but also shows that there are problems with it: the Coordinate Reference System (CRS) of the stations differs from that of our `lnd` object.
+The above code loads the data correctly, but also shows that there are problems with it: the Coordinate Reference System (CRS) of `stations` differs from that of our `lnd` object.
 OSGB 1936 (or [EPSG 27700](http://spatialreference.org/ref/epsg/27700/))
-is the official CRS for the UK, so we will convert the stations dataset to this:
+is the official CRS for the UK, so we will convert the dataset to this:

 ```r